heena1512/code-challenge-mebank/README.md

 The program produces a JAR file in the `target` directory and the local `maven repo`.

-### Running
+### Steps to Run

 This is a Spring boot application, you can run as Right click on project --> Run As --> Spring Boot App

 **Note:** The program assumes there are no headers in the CSV file.
 Data starts at Line 1.

 The program takes a CSV list of transactions as input specified in the challenge requirements.

-Once run, the program requests User Input:
+Run time User Input:

 - `accountID` - The account to calculate the balance for
 - `fromDate` - The From Date to begin the calculation at.
 Input Format `dd/MM/yyyy HH:mm:ss`